martinctc/blog/_knitr/draft_interview_with_avision.md

 Nevertheless, I do want to link the app to an underlying SQL database so that I do not need to store the dummy data within the app session.
 The part I have not quite got my head round is finding a vendor who will offer me a free cloud SQL database.

 ## That makes sense.
-Just more broadly, what other tools or languages do you use at work?
+I guess what I'm trying to get at, more broadly, is understanding is how R fits within the broader suite of tools and languages that you use in your day-to-day work.

-Absolutely, I use the following for the specified purpose:
+Absolutely, I use the following tools for the specific purposes:

 1. SQL (SSMS specifically) - storing and manipulating data
 2. Visual Studio - building SSIS packages to import data into SQL